intelligence-csd-auth-gr/greek-words-evolution/README.md

 # Greek Words Evolution

+This repository accompanies the research paper "Studying the Evolution of Greek Words via Word Embeddings" and contains the set of tools developed for its needs.

 ### Requirements
 * Python 3.6.9
 * fastText - a library for efficient learning of word representations and sentence classification.